Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

   map.geoMaterials["Dirt"] = MaterialPresets.Dirt;

-  // Or you would like to modify the material slightly.
+  // Or if you would like to modify the material slightly.

   const dirtMat = MaterialPresets.Dirt;
   dirtMat.color = [1, 1, 0, 1];